-The site's inclusion within an urban zone reflects its inclusion in the Urban Footprint under the SEQ Regional Plan 2017, its ability to be serviced, being relatively unconstrained and being contiguous with the Yandina local plan area.
-The Rural residential zone is not consistent with or an appropriate use of land within the Urban Footprint.
+The site's inclusion within an urban zone reflects the amendments to the Urban Footprint made by the SEQ Regional Plan 2017, its ability to be serviced, being relatively unconstrained and contiguous nature with the Yandina local plan area.
+Inclusion within the Rural residential zone is not consistent with or an appropriate use of land within the Urban Footprint.